paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-701-multimodal-freight-policy.md

     (ii) any changes in the economy that affect freight transportation network demand; and

-  (C) provide the States with an opportunity to submit proposed designations in accordance with paragraph (4).
+  (C) provide to the States an opportunity to submit proposed designations from the States in accordance with paragraph (4).

 (4) **State input.—**